Frank Morrissey (baseball)

-Michael Joseph Morrissey (May 5, 1876 – February 22, 1939), known as Frank and nicknamed "Deacon," was a pitcher in Major League Baseball in the early twentieth century.
+Michael Joseph Morrissey (May 5, 1876 – February 22, 1939), known as Frank and nicknamed "Deacon," was an American pitcher in Major League Baseball in the early twentieth century.
 Morrissey appeared in a total of six games as a pitcher in 1901 and 1902, five of which were as a member of the Chicago Orphans.
 He compiled a 1–3 record with fourteen strikeouts in his six appearances.
 The Orphans also used him as a third baseman in two games in 1902.